aslakhellesoy/aslakhellesoy.com/src/pages/open-source.md

 I created [EventSource](https://www.npmjs.com/package/eventsource) - an implementation of the [W3C](https://html.spec.whatwg.org/multipage/server-sent-events.html#the-eventsource-interface) standard for Node.js in 2012.

-As of 2025 this library is downloaded [11M each week](https://www.npmjs.com/package/eventsource) and has seen a recent rise in popularity because LLM APIs use the EventSource standard,
+As of 2025 this library is downloaded [11M each week](https://www.npmjs.com/package/eventsource) and has seen a recent rise in popularity because LLM APIs use the EventSource standard.

+The EventSource library is used in the [Typescript SDK for Model Context Protocol](https://github.com/modelcontextprotocol/typescript-sdk/)

 ## Webbit - 2012-2016